TeYuanLiu/teyuanliu.github.io/content/blog/system-design.md

 ### Minimal design

-Start with one monolithic server and one database.
+Start with one server and one database.

 In general, CRUD applications are I/O-bound and a server can handle around 10 K Requests Per Second (RPS).